 Egg Allergy and Influenza Vaccination

 People with egg allergy may be safely vaccinated with the influenza (flu) vaccine.
 Vaccination is an important method to reduce the risk of developing infectious diseases, including influenza, which is a major cause of illness and deaths worldwide.
+Immunity occurs after the vaccine stimulates a person’s immune system, to protect them from future infections.
 Notification and hospitalisation rates for influenza infections are highest in children up to five years of age, which is also the age group most affected by egg allergy.

 Influenza vaccines and egg protein